siconos/siconos/Front-End/doc/python/Introduction.rst

 Please note that ``Kernel.SimpleMatrix`` and ``Kernel.SiconosVector``
 objects cannot be used as arguments to ``Numerics`` module functions.
-The instanciation of previous ``Numerics.LCP`` can only be done with standard ``python`` sequences or ``numpy`` arrays.
+The instantiation of previous ``Numerics.LCP`` can only be done with standard ``python`` sequences or ``numpy`` arrays.